koajs/bigpipe-example/README.md

 ## Component

 [Component](https://github.com/component/component) is a CommonJS-based client-side package manager and build system.
-Not only does it allow you to easily consume 3rd party components, which are packages of JS, CSS, HTML, images, fonts, etc., it also allows you to organize your app as independent components.
+Not only does it allow you to easily consume 3rd party components (packages of JS, CSS, HTML, images, fonts, etc.), it also allows you to organize your app as independent components.
 No more `/scripts`, `/styles`, `/images`, and `/templates` folders where finding what you need is difficult.
 View the [/client](https://github.com/jonathanong/bigpipe-example/tree/master/client) to see how apps _should_ be structured.